Title III: Strengthening Institutions Program

 - Maribel Jimenez Ed.D VP of Equity, Diversity, and Transformation

-- Sangeeta Sangha Faculty/Title III Equity Lead
+- Sangeeta Sangha, Title III Faculty Lead

 - Sheena Hendrix Director of Academic Success Center